cs10/sp23/syllabus.md

 This Spring, CS10 will be be primarily in person, but we will be able to provide remote accommodations as needed:

-* **Course Website**: The day-to-day happenings of the course (and links to all the platforms below) can be found at cs10.org
+* **Course Website**: The day-to-day happenings of the course (and links to all the platforms below) can be found at cs10.org.
+Consult the [daily schedule](https://cs10.org/sp23/schedule/) to find the times/locations for all synchronous course activites.
 * **Ed**: This will be our main Q&A platform, where you can ask (and answer) questions, see announcements, and read weekly-blasts, which are required reading.
 * **Gradescope**: This is where you will submit Reading Quizzes, Projects 1-4, and the Final Project.
-* **Youtube**: Lectures will also be live streamed on Youtube, and lecture recordings will be uploaded to a Youtube playlist.
+* **Youtube**: *Note: This section is tentative and may be updated.\* Lectures will also be live streamed on Youtube, and lecture recordings will be uploaded to a Youtube playlist.
 * **Discord**:  Hybrid lab sections and office hours will be held via Discord, which offers more interactive, versatile spaces for you to connect with students and staff.
 * **PrarieLearn**: The three exams: Quest, Midterm, and Post-term will be administered via PrarieLearn.
 You will also submit Project 5 here.